-PPRTA has a comprehensive Intergovernmental Agreement (IGA) with each of the five member governments that outlines the roles of the entity.
+PPRTA has an establishing Intergovernmental Agreement (IGA) between all of the five member governments that outlines the roles of the entity.
 The IGAs include details on:

 The five member governments submit their payment requests to PPRTA staff members, who review the requests for budgetary and contractual compliance and process them for payment.
 Other functions of the staff are the optimization of sales/use tax collections, providing staff support to the Board and the Citizen Advisory Committee, financial reporting, preparation of the Annual Report to the Citizens, maintenance of the website, and field verification reviews of the capital, maintenance, and transit improvements.